chiomh/CGMV_prestamos/simulations/Readme.md

 non-fortran user.
 Details on the specific subroutines can be found inside the f90 files.

-All these codes are adapted from Dearden et al. (2008)'s original codes to accommodate specificities of the Spanish labor market.
+All these codes are adapted from Dearden et al. (2008)'s original codes to accommodate specificities of the Spanish labor market (as well as the data) that we discuss in the paper.
 We thank them for sharing them with us.

 MODULES - TO BE CALLED BY ALL SUBROUTINES: